Back to School and COVID-19 Information Page

 Families can help children anticipate the changes by talking at home and asking your child about what they are excited or nervous about.
 Find a mask that fits your child and that they feel comfortable in.
 Practice social distancing in public places and help them to understand what appropriate spacing looks like.

-Why did we choose the Hybrid In-Person Half Day option?
+Why did we choose the Half-Day Hybrid Option?

 The half day in-person option best keeps our community safe.
 Classrooms will be at 50% capacity, which aligns with the current state and county regulations for indoor spaces.
 This will allow for the most effective social distancing in the classroom and maintain small cohorts of no more than 10-12 students (possibly less), which will in turn reduce the chances of community spread.
 The school will be thoroughly cleaned and disinfected between the morning and afternoon cohorts.
 The half day in-person model also limits general movement and transitions throughout the building, and eliminates many higher risk aspects of the school day: bathroom use, lunch, and recess (which would be challenging to keep in cohort).
 The other advantage to this model is that it allows us to maintain high levels of Montessori education happening in our classrooms.